Great Circle (novel)

 Great Circle is a 2021 novel by American writer Maggie Shipstead, published on May 4, 2021, by Alfred A. Knopf.

-The novel was shortlisted for the 2021 Booker Prize.
+The novel was shortlisted for the 2021 Booker Prize and the 2022 Women's Prize for Fiction.

 Synopsis

 The novel consists of two parallel narratives about two fictional women.
-One is about the disappeared 20th-century aviator Marian Graves, while the other is about a 21st-century actress, Hadley Baxter, who is cast in the role of Marian for a film about her life while struggling with the demands of being a Hollywood starlet.
+One is about the disappeared 20th-century aviator Marian Graves, while the other is about a 21st-century actress, Hadley Baxter, who is cast in the role of Marian for a film about her final flight.
+Hadley is shown struggling with the demands of being a Hollywood starlet while learning more about the life of Marian.
 Hadley's narrative is told in the first-person, while Marian's sections are told in the third-person.

+Structure

+Each of the narrative threads is arranged largely in chronological order and interleaved with the other thread at irregular intervals.
+At the outset two short sections act as prefaces, introducing the context of the two narratives.
+The first is the final entry of aviator Marian Graves's logbook, recorded just before the final leg of her around-the-world flight in 1950.
+The second preface is dated December 2014, depicting the last day of the shooting of a film about Marian Graves's flight around-the-world.

+In the first thread, which follows events pertaining to the Graves family between 1909 and 1950, each section heading contains a date and a location.
+This part of the novel is related in 52 sections.
+In the second thread the chapters are numbered ("One" to "Twenty-Two") and cover events in 2014 in the life of the first-person narrator, Hadley Baxter, as well as flashbacks that describe her life up to that point.